Why is My Baby Taking Short Naps?

 Some do!
 But if your baby isn’t naturally lengthening naps on their own, please don’t worry.
 Others need more support or formal sleep training.

 Regardless of your baby’s age, my classes are here to help.
-If your baby is 4 months or younger, my First Five Months Bundle will help you set your days and nights up for success, learn your baby’s cues, calm a fussy baby, and so much more.
+If your baby is 4 months or younger, my Newborn Sleep Bundle will help you set your days and nights up for success, learn your baby’s cues, calm a fussy baby, and so much more.

-For babies 5 months and older, my Conquering Naps class provides a step-by-step guide to those longer, consolidated naps.
+For babies 5 months and older, my Conquering Naps class provides a step-by-step guide to those longer, consolidated naps while remaining emotionally connected every step of the way.

 If your little one is fussing or grunting, it’s okay to give them a few minutes to see if they settle!
 If crying increases or the fussing lasts longer than a few minutes, I recommend ending the nap and starting on your next wake window.